opencobra/cookiecutter-python-package/{{cookiecutter.project_slug}}/README.rst

        git init

 2. Check for an updated versioneer.
-The current one only works nicely with pip<19.

    .. code-block:: console